Deceptive Practices Lawyer Chicago

 Constitutional Violations

-Negotiating Favorable Outcomes
+Negotiating Favorable Resolutions

-• Reduced charges
+• reduced charges

-• Restitution-based resolutions
+• restitution-based resolutions

-• Dismissal after conditions are met
+• dismissal after certain conditions are satisfied

 Why Clients Choose Andrew M. Weisberg

-He provides:
+Andrew provides:

-• Former Cook County prosecutor experience
+• former Cook County prosecutor experience

-• Decades of criminal defense experience
+• decades of criminal defense experience

-• Direct communication with clients
+• direct communication with clients

-• Strong courtroom advocacy
+• aggressive courtroom advocacy

-Frequently Asked Questions About Deceptive Practices in Illinois
+Frequently Asked Questions About Deceptive Practices

 What is deceptive practices under Illinois law?

-Is deceptive practices a felony?
+Can deceptive practices charges be a felony?

-Can deceptive practices charges be dismissed?
+Can deceptive practices cases be dismissed?

-Call Andrew M. Weisberg for a Free Consultation
+Contact Andrew M. Weisberg for a Free Consultation

 Client Reviews